 Inclusive Leadership as a Productivity Metric

 Recognising that Diversity and Inclusion is a 365-day commitment that is essential for retention.
 An EAP must be a place where Asian Australian staff feel their specific family dynamics and values are understood without the need for basic cultural explanation.
 This involves moving beyond surface level multiculturalism, such as office decorations, and moving toward deep cultural safety.
-It is about understanding the concept of Face and how it influences workplace communication and mental health seeking behaviours.
-If an employee feels they will lose Face by admitting to stress, they will suffer in silence until it manifests as a crisis.
+It is about understanding the concept of "face" and how it influences workplace communication and mental health seeking behaviours.
+If an employee feels they will lose face by admitting to stress, they will suffer in silence until it manifests as a crisis.
 An effective program must be designed to bypass these barriers by offering culturally sensitive paths to support.

 The Psychology of the Reset